ldionne/mpl11/README.md

   I think vectorized sum is the most basic instance of count_if: count_if adds 1 or 0 depending on the Predicate

-- detail::repeat_until ?
+- Consider implementing many foldls in terms of a `detail::repeat_until`:
-  optimization: if we know the Predicate won't be true before n repetitions, we can streamline those and then we start checking the Predicate.
+  If we know the Predicate won't be true before n repetitions, we can streamline those and then we start checking the Predicate.

-- each Concept could maybe have an adaptor. then, in the views, we could simply use the adapted sequence's adaptor. that would give us the maximal supported concept automatically. try to find pitfalls with this approach. can all concepts have adaptors? more importantly, do we need to maximize
+- Each Concept could maybe have an adaptor. then, in the views, we could simply use the adapted sequence's adaptor. that would give us the maximal supported concept automatically. try to find pitfalls with this approach. can all concepts have adaptors? more importantly, do we need to maximize